hoangducthuong/hoangducthuong.github.io/index.md

 ---
 # About

-Currently, I am a lecturer/researcher in the Department of Space and Applications (DSA) at University of Science and Technology of Hanoi (USTH) since January 1, 2021.
 I obtained Ph.D in Physics of the Universe from AstroParticle and Cosmology (APC) laboratory, University of Paris, in 2018.
 After completing PhD, I won an appointment as a postdoctoral associate at Cornell University.
 <img src="/images/IMG_7931.jpg" alt="Italian Trulli" width="100%">